-The fund has not entered into any repurchase agreements at the present time.
-Accordingly, the information concerning repurchase agreements which is stipulated in § 7 (2) of the Austrian Securities Lending and Repurchase Agreement Ordinance and Art.
+Pursuant to the fund regulations, the fund does not enter into any repurchase agreements.
+Accordingly, the information concerning repurchase agreements which is stipulated in § 7 (2) of the Austrian Securities Lending and Repurchase

+Agreement Ordinance and Art.
 14 of Regulation (EU) No. 2015/2365 is not required.